 Each dog has its own medical book and they are updated frequently.
 Medical books are used to record treatments for disease, vaccinations, surgeries, date of sterilization and contains the microchip number used to identify the dog.

 No Dogs Left Behind has an over 90 percent survival rate with each emergency response.
-Often dogs in China are not vaccinated prior to our rescuing them so disease is running rampant.
+Often dogs in East Asia are not vaccinated prior to our rescuing them so disease is running rampant.

 The Pink ribbon protocol was designed at the Safe House in Henan when limited manpower was available.

 Relying on veterinary interns, a pink ribbon was tied around the necks of dogs showing signs of infectious disease.
 Their symptoms were documented on charts outside their pens so Jeffrey could monitor their symptoms and condition.
 Depending on the severity the dogs were place in the corresponding quarantine tiers.

 Dogs in need of advanced medical care receive 7 days of vitamin B complex, B12 and C, and a high protein meal.
 Per the No Dogs Left Behind medical treatment protocols dogs will periodically receive organic goat milk powder.
 This additional protein also acts as a probiotic when used in the powder form.